briandk/gitvisualizations/RepoStatistics/Specifications.md

 ## Introduction

 This software aims to produce a report of statistics and data visualizations derived from a given local git repository.
-It presents a command-line front-end to the user--implemented in python--and outputs a PDF file of graphics.
+It presents a command-line front-end to the user and outputs a PDF file of graphics.

 This document outlines the specifications for how different parts of this system relate to one another.